adamconkey/cv/tutorial/src/chapter5-geometric-verification.md

 You will notice there is one extra scalar value that we did not yet cover, which is the K1 distortion coefficient, as the name `CameraIntrinsicsK1Distortion` suggests.
 Distortion coefficients can help correct warps in the image due to imperfections in the camera lens.

 **TODO:** Complete rest of walkthrough of code

-## End

-This is the end of this chapter.